 Management measures were screened based on an appraisal of how well they met the planning objectives and avoided planning constraints.
-Those that satisfied all or most of the objectives and constraints would be considered for incorporation into the initial array of alternatives.
-Those that did not satisfy all the objectives or constraints would be eliminated from consideration.
+Those that satisfied or minimally satisfied any the objectives would be considered for incorporation into the initial array of alternatives.
+Those that did not satisfy any of the objectives would be eliminated from consideration.